fpereiracalvo/fjv-modules/Documentation/ModuleFactory.md

 IModuleFactory moduleFactory = new ModuleFactory(typeof(MyClass));
 ```

-When we need apply some options using a ModuleOptions, we can use the next overload:
+When we need apply some options using a ModuleOptions, use the next overload:

 ```csharp
 //load modules classes automatically from a third party class with options.